Segal's axioms and bootstrap for Liouville Theory: Amplitudes of building blocks

 \section{Amplitudes of building blocks}

-In this section we will use the Ward identities established in Section \ref{sec:ward} to compute the amplitudes of the building blocks that are involved in the construction of conformal blocks.
-In particular we need to evaluate these amplitudes at the eigenfunctions $\Psi_{Q+ip,\nu,\tilde\nu}$ of the LCFT Hamiltonian and establish the factorisation of the result in its dependence on the two Virasoro algebra representation labels $\nu,\tilde\nu$.
+In this section we will use the Ward identities established in Proposition \ref{propward} to compute the amplitudes of the building blocks that are involved in the construction of conformal blocks.
+In particular we need to evaluate these amplitudes at the eigenfunctions $\Psi_{Q+ip,\nu,\tilde\nu}$ of the LCFT Hamiltonian and establish the factorisation of the result in its dependence on the two Virasoro algebra representation labels $\nu,\tilde\nu$ as stated in Theorem \ref{pantDOZZ} below, which is the main result of this section.